oracle/oracle-database-operator/docs/sharding/provisioning/system_sharding/ssharding_provisioning_by_cloning_db_from_gold_image_across_ads.md

 NOTE: In this case, the Persistent Volume with DB Gold Image was provisioned in the Availability Domain `PHX-AD-1`.
 The Shards and Catalog will be provisioned across multiple Availability Domains by cloning the database.

-**NOTE:** Provisioning the Oracle Globally Distributed Database using Cloning from Database Gold Image is `NOT` supported with Oracle Database 23ai Free.
+**NOTE:** Provisioning the Sharded Database using Cloning from Database Gold Image is `NOT` supported with Oracle Database 23ai Free.

 In this example, we are using pre-built Oracle Database and Global Data Services container images available on [Oracle Container Registry](https://container-registry.oracle.com/)
   * To pull the above images from Oracle Container Registry, create a Kubernetes secret named `ocr-reg-cred` using your credentials with type set to `kubernetes.io/dockerconfigjson` in the namespace `shns`.
   * If you plan to use images built by you, you need to change `dbImage` and `gsmImage` tag with the images you have built in your enviornment in file `ssharding_shard_prov_clone_across_ads.yaml`.
   * The `dbImage` used during provisioning the Persistent Volume with Database Gold Image and the `dbImage` used for deploying the Shard or Catalog Database by cloning should be same.
   * To understand the Pre-requisite of Database and Global Data Services docker images, refer [Oracle Database and Global Data Services Docker Images](../../README.md#3-oracle-database-and-global-data-services-docker-images)